Anatomiclab/GastroFLOW/README.md

 * **EX1_EX2__.csv**: *.csv* file which contains the triage list for External test data based on slide data.
 The file contains predicted score, predicted label, ground-truth label and items for confusion matrix (True Positive, False Positive, True Negative, False Negative).

+To generate **the prioritization of cases**, please use Excel function to do.

 ### Only Tile Data